alairjt/gitlab-gemini-reviewer/README.md

   - Filters discussions by severity before creating new ones
 - **Inline MR Commenting**: Posts suggestions and issues as discussions directly on the relevant code lines in the merge request.
 - **Overall Summary**: Adds a general summary comment to the MR with a quality score.
-- **Automatic Approval**: Can automatically approve merge requests that meet a configurable quality threshold.
+- **Automatic Approval & Merge**: Can automatically approve and optionally merge requests that meet a configurable quality threshold.
+  - Control merging behavior with the `--auto-merge` flag or `AUTO_MERGE` environment variable
 - **Seamless Jira Integration**:
   - Creates a specific sub-task for the code review under the main story.
   - Generates and posts a detailed QA test plan as a comment on the parent ticket.